Business Rules and Scenarios¶

 {"items_id": [456, 321, 789]}

-After creating a scenario for a recommendation type, you may set it as default scenario
+After creating a scenario for a recommendation type, you may set it “as default”

 with the endpoint PATCH scenarios-default/<str:reco_type>/